Legalisation of signatures, translations and copies of documents

 You can submit your application for legalisation either in person (by appointment) or by post.
 Please note that due to high number of applications the Consulate can prepare the legalisation and post it to the applicant within 10 days, as a general rule.

 Should you wish to submit your application by post, the consular fee should be sent by Postal Order payable to the ‘Embassy of Hungary’.
+Please ask for the correct amount in GBP by emailing konz.lon@mfa.gov.hu.
 Please make sure to include a self-addressed, pre-paid return envelope, as well as a cover note with your phone number or e-mail address.
 (We recommend that documents are sent to us by recorded or special delivery.
 We also recommend that documents are returned to you by the same means – please include a pre-paid recorded/special delivery self-addressed envelope.)

 Please note that during the legalisation procedure the original document should be attached to the translation.
 In case you do not want the original (certificate, diploma, etc.) to be attached to the translation you are also required to send a copy of the document.
 Should you wish to have the copy legalised, as well, please mention it in your cover letter and include the corresponding sum in the Postal Order.